 About Indiana American Water

-Indiana American Water, a subsidiary of American Water (AWK), is the largest investor-owned water utility in the state, providing high-quality and reliable water and/or wastewater services to more than 1.2 million people.
-Founded in 1886, American Water is the largest publicly traded U.S. water and wastewater utility company.
-With headquarters in Voorhees, N.J., the company employs approximately 6,700 dedicated professionals who provide drinking water, wastewater and other related services to an estimated 14 million people in 46 states and Ontario, Canada.
+Indiana American Water, a subsidiary of American Water (AWK), is the largest investor-owned water utility in the state, providing high-quality and reliable water and/or wastewater services to approximately 1.3 million people.
+With a history dating back to 1886, American Water is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
+The company employs more than 7,100 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to more than 14 million people in 46 states and Ontario, Canada.
 American Water provides safe, clean, affordable and reliable water services to our customers to make sure we keep their lives flowing.
 For more information, visit amwater.com and follow American Water on Twitter, Facebook and LinkedIn.